Cyber-Labs/Session-Reports/Android Development/2020-2021/Session 1.md

 * Chains
 * Guidelines
 * Barriers
-* Gone visibility margin behavior
+* Gone visibility margin behaviour
 * Center positioning with optional biasing
-* Using percent instead of dimention
+* Using percent instead of dimension

 ## Credits
 <!-- Include the Conducted by heading only if someone conducted the session.
 If it was a session without a specific instructor (For e.g., a common reading session or a mini-hackathon), ignore it. -->